 PAINT WHAT'S REAL

-Painting, whether en plein air or in the studio, helps me view life with a sense of wonder.
-I could study for years and never tire of the pursuit of capturing moments grand, small, or anywhere in between.
-As I share my oil paintings with others, my hope is for the viewer to be welcomed into the process of finding beauty in their surroundings, in others, and in themselves.
+Painting, en plein air or in the studio, helps me view life with a sense of wonder.
+I could study for years and never tire of the pursuit of capturing moments grand and small.
+As I share my oil paintings with others, my hope is for the viewer to feel invited into an experience as they begin to notice the beauty in their surroundings, in others, and in themselves.
 My work is loved and collected by those in my community.
-I am a member of Oil Painters of America, American Impressionist Society, and the Booth Artist Guild.
+As a primarily self-taught artist, I am grateful for many current artists from whom I have studied.
+I am thankful to be a member of organizations such as Oil Painters of America and American Impressionist Society.
+Just as so many artists have poured into me, I am thrilled to share my painting experience with others at the Booth Art Academy.

 I often combine my painting process with trail running.
 More miles makes for more references.
 Visiting the trails as often as I do, I watch the change of light affect the colors of nature while running at different times of day.
 There’s nothing quite like experiencing a sunrise after the darkest hours before dawn, or racing the deep orange sunlight as it dances from tree to tree at dusk.
 Stars seem to shine brighter when I’ve been running with my friends all through the night.